eChook/documentation/bluetooth-communication/bluetooth-packet-encoding.md

 # Bluetooth Packet Encoding

-This is the c code used to construct the packets on the Arduino:
+This is the C/C++ code used to construct the packets on the Arduino:

 ```text
 /** ================================== */